evanjt/crudcrate/README.md

 Development of `crudcrate` and `crudcrate-derive` has occasionally been powered by the questionable wisdom of large language models.
 They have been consulted for prototyping, code suggestions, test generation, and the overuse of emojis in documentation.
 This has resulted in perhaps more verbose and less optimal implementations.

-All testing, code review, and final approval has had human oversight to ensure functionality and safety.

 If you find this project useful and have a way to improve it, please help defeat the bots by contributing! 🤓

 ## License & Disclaimer